QuaSi-Software/Documentation/docs/resie_component_parameters.md

 | `grout_heat_conductivity` | `Float` | Y/Y | 2.0 | [W/(Km)] | heat conductivity of grout (filling material)  |
 | `soil_heat_conductivity` | `Float` | Y/Y | 1.5 | [W/(Km)] | heat conductivity of surrounding soil, homogenous and constant |

+**Control**

+The geothermal probe provides internal control methods.
+The parameter `limit_max_output_energy_to_avoid_pulsing` can be used to activate an algorithm that tries to prevent pulsing (if set to `true`).
+Here, a kind of *variable-speed fluid pump* is imitated and the output energy is limited to provide the current temperature also in the next timestep.
+Note that in certain cases, this can lead to no energy being drawn from the geothermal probe at all.
+If the parameter is set to `false`, the maximum energy in the current time step is set to the `max_output_power` if the temperatures allow an energy extraction.
+This represents  kind of an *on-off fluid pump* and requires less computational effort.
+Note: If the control module `negotiate_temperature` is active, this parameter will be overwritten by the control module!

 **Exemplary input file definition for GeothermalProbe:**